pascaleandrei/InfoLoc/index.md

 <br/>

+### Permissions

+<ul><li><b>Internet</b></li>

-When a user saves a location in Favorites, they can also save a photo.
+<li><b>Files:</b> When a user saves a location in Favorites, they can also save a photo.
 This can be a phone or an on-the-spot photo.
 In both cases, the application asks for permission to access the files on the device.
-The photo is stored on the device and is visible only to the user.
+The photo is stored on the device and is visible only to the user.</li>

-If the user has accepted permission for the location to be accessed, the user will be able to see the location on the map on the map.
-Also, a distance to the page of a location is displayed.
+<li><b>Location:</b> If the user has accepted permission for the location to be accessed, the user will be able to see the location on the map on the map.
+Also, a distance to the page of a location is displayed.</li></ul>

 ## THIRD PARTY SITES AND APPLICATIONS